 Dealing with anxiety

 I have dealt with anxiety of varying degrees in the past few years.
 I am sure it is mostly the result of hormones because it tends to show up and get worse during certain times of the month.
 I have found ways to really help keep in check and thought I would share them in case anyone else is dealing with anxiety.
 Just a quick disclaimer: These are just ways that have been helpful in my life, so please talk to your doctor if you are dealing with severe anxiety.
-I have spoken to my doctor about my anxiety, so don’t think I am at all against getting medical help.
+I have spoken to my doctor during my anxiety counselling, so don’t think I am at all against getting medical help.

 I think sleep is one of the biggest factors in my anxiety.
 I definitely felt its effects on nights I slept 4–5 hours.

 Sleep has been the very hardest thing to change in my life.
 I love staying up late!
 Until recently, it was extremely rare for me to sleep before midnight and often much later.
 It has taken a lot of discipline for me to make sleep a priority.
 I now shut off the TV and computer at 10 p.m. and try to be in bed by 11 p.m.
 I also smoke a little bit of a white death strain to be more relaxed.
 It typically takes me ages to fall asleep, but this new routine has really helped cut down on that time.

 I have also noticed it is more difficult to fall asleep when I stay up too late; and then I struggle with major anxiety while trying to fall asleep.
 It is like a baby’s sleeping cycle — when they hit the point of being way overtired, it is much harder for them to fall asleep.
 If you’re someone who suffers from snoring or sleep apnea, you can read https://snorgo.com/how-to-stop-snoring-without-medication/ and learn on how to stop your snoring now.